Maria-Berta/su26-ai301-contribution/README.md

-Docker Desktop — runs MariaDB as a container so there is no need to install a database server directly on the machine PHP 8.2+ — required to run phpMyAdmin locally via its built-in development server Composer 2.x — phpMyAdmin's dependency manager; installs all required PHP libraries from composer.json MariaDB 10.11 (via Docker) — the specific database version needed to test system versioning behaviour]
+Docker Desktop — runs MariaDB as a container so there is no need to install a database server directly on the machine PHP 8.2+ — required to run phpMyAdmin locally via its built-in development server Composer 2.x — phpMyAdmin's dependency manager; installs all required PHP libraries from composer.json MariaDB 10.11 (via Docker) — the specific database version needed to test system versioning behaviour Node.js / Yarn — required to build phpMyAdmin's frontend assets]

 ### Setup Challenges